 · Order in Council / Protection of Privacy Regulation · in-force

-Protection of privacy regulation
+Protection of Privacy Regulation

 Establishes the Protection of Privacy Regulation under the Protection of Privacy Act, defining key terms and setting rules for consent, disclosure for audits, and researcher agreements for public bodies.